 If you have both dryland and irrigation cultivation over your property, please consider the existing, authorised dryland cultivation in the Alteration of Lease Purpose application to avoid paying extra consent renewal fees.

-Use the Alteration of an existing lease form and lodge it with the department, along with the application fee.
-For more information, refer to the Alteration of purpose fact sheet.
+Use the Alteration of purpose condition application and lodge it with the department, along with the application fee.
+For more information, refer to the Alteration of purpose fact sheet.2